Integrate Google Cloud CDN with Fraud Prevention JavaScript SDK

-Google Cloud Platform CDN is a fully managed service that distributes HTTP(S) traffic across backend services and can inspect and modify traffic at the edge.
+Google Cloud CDN is a fully managed service that distributes HTTP(S) traffic across backend services and can inspect and modify traffic at the edge.
 This allows it to act not only as a global entry point for applications but also as a point of control for injecting or filtering content in transit.

 Mosaic provides a native integration with GCP Service Extensions that enables you to inject the Device Risk & Security (Fraud Prevention) JavaScript SDK into HTML responses automatically, without modifying your web application code.